+26. The approach to sustainable procurement reflects the corporate approach to sustainability.
+Specific guidance on sustainability issues in procurement is included in the procurement tool kit.

+27. The Council has adopted an Environmental Policy.
+This is updated periodically, most recently in 2015.

-- 26. The approach to sustainable procurement reflects the corporate approach to sustainability.
-Specific guidance on sustainability issues in procurement is included in the procurement tool kit. - 27.
-In June 2006 the Council's Cabinet agreed an Environmental Policy revised in April 2011. - 28.
-Equally important, the Council will apply procedures for the proper management and disposal of assets to ensure both value for money and to minimise any adverse impact on the environment.
+28. Equally important, the Council will apply procedures for the proper management and disposal of assets to ensure both value for money and to minimise any adverse impact on the environment.